Control of Documents

 #4 - Implement and Establish the process

-Writing down how you control documents will make it much easier to train staff and to audit the process, so even though it's no longer a required procedure in ISO 9001:2015, we'd recommend you still document the process.
+Writing down how you control documents will make it much easier to train staff and to audit the process, so we recommend that you document the process.

-This means communicating the process to the people who create, edit and use the documented information - probably training of some sort.
+This means communicating the process to the people who create, edit and use the documented information.

 Making changes to ‘the usual way of doing things’ is never easy and you’ll need to follow up any initial training with reminders and spot checks or mini-audits to ensure ‘the new way’ becomes ‘the way’.